lynx-x-ray-observatory/soxs/doc/source/python/instrument.rst

 * ``"bkgnd"``: The name of the instrumental background to use, stored in the background registry (see :ref:`background` for more details).
 * ``"psf"``: The PSF specification to use.
-At time of writing, the only one available is that of a Gaussian PSF, with a single parameter, the FWHM of the PSF.
+At time of writing, the only one available is that of a Gaussian PSF, with a single parameter, the HPD of the PSF.
 This is specified using a Python list, e.g. ``["gaussian", 0.5]``
 * ``"rmf"``: The file containing the RMF.
 * ``"plate_scale"``: The arcseconds per resolution element (pixel).